 For regional emissions from the Air Products Carson Hydrogen Plant, the proposed Project would not result in a net increase in operational emissions from Hydrogen Plants in the region.
 The current Air Product Carson Hydrogen Plant operates to supply hydrogen to area users at south coast refineries.
 The current hydrogen use by the Paramount Refinery is supplied from Ontario, which under the proposed Project, would no longer be the supplier and therefore would no longer need to produce hydrogen for the Paramount Refinery, thereby causing a decrease in emissions in Ontario.
-This decrease would be offset by the additional production at the Air Products Carson Hydrogen Plant producing a net zero increase in regional emissions associated with the production of hydrogen.
-Since the current hydrogen source supplies liquid hydrogen by truck, and the proposed pipeline Project would provide gas, the production of the proposed Project gaseous hydrogen would actually take less energy, and therefore less emissions, than the current liquid hydrogen production.
-However, because the other sources would not be limited by permit to a reduced hydrogen production level, as a worst case, the estimated increase in emissions from the Air Products Carson Hydrogen Plant have been estimated based on the increase in reformer emissions at the Air Products Carson Hydrogen Plant.
-These emissions are included in Appendix B and shown in Table 4.1-14 below.
+This decrease would be offset by the additional production at the Air Products Carson Hydrogen Plant producing a net zero increase in regional emissions associated with the proposed pipeline Project would provide gas, the production of the proposed Project gaseous hydrogen would actually take less energy, and therefore less emissions, than the current liquid hydrogen production.
+However, because the other sources would not be limited by permit to a reduced hydrogen production level, as a worst case, the estimated increase in emissions from the Air Products Carson Hydrogen Plant.
+These emissions are included in Appendix B and shown in Table 4.1.14 below.

 The proposed Project would also result in a decrease of operational emissions from mobile sources because the pipeline would replace existing transportation of hydrogen from other sources to the Paramount Refinery by truck.
-Baseline trucking emissions are presented in Table 4.1-3 and 4.1-4 and shown again in Table 4.1-14.
+Baseline trucking emissions are presented in Table 4.1.3 and 4.1.4 and shown again in Table 4.1.14.